 Chromosomal and Genetic Factors

-Issues right at the level of the testicles can also be a cause.
+Issues right at the level of the testicles can also be causes.
 Conditions like Klinefelter's syndrome, XX male gonadal dysgenesis, and defects in androgen biosynthesis are all chromosomal abnormalities that can lead to low testosterone (Wu et al., 2010).

 Infections and Surgeries